alyyousuf7/youtube-webos/README.md

   - Ability to control which segments to load
   - Ability to skip segments automatically or manually
     - Automatically: Shows a message when a segment is skipped
-    - Manually: Shows a skip button (better UI is in progress)
+    - Manually: Allows to skip manually using the RED button
     - Use RED button to quickly switch between the two modes
   - Prefers loading SponsorBlock segments privately, but fallback to loading them publicly on failure
   - Indicates on video progress bar when segments are loading